 Section 4.
 The City Council, with the Mayor concurring, adopts the Glossary of Terms appended to this resolution as Attachment A and incorporated hereto by reference.

 Section 5.
-This resolution supersedes the provisions of Resolution 27709, adopted on October 26, 1987; Resolution 28115, adopted on December 18, 1989; and Resolution 28948, adopted on July 11, 1994.
+With the exception of the passages quoted in Sections 6, this resolution supersedes the provisions of Resolution 27709, adopted on October 26, 1987; Resolution 28115, adopted on December 18, 1989; and Resolution 28948, adopted on July 11, 1994.

+Section 6.
+In continuing the district councils and the City Neighborhood Council as City advisory bodies, the City Council continues to support the objectives 3, 4 and 5 identified in Res.
+27709 as edited here: To strengthen and coordinate City departments’ responses to community and neighborhood problems and requests for help; To foster cooperation and consensus among diverse interests within communities and neighborhods and to encourage the constructive settlement of disputes ; and (5) To facilitate communication between neighborhoods regarding common concerns.
 Attachments:

 Attachment A – Glossary of Terms